binaryphile/binaryphile.github.io/_posts/2018-10-16-approach-bash-like-a-developer-part-33-modules.md

 categories: bash
 ---

+Update: There's a [github repo] with a more developed version of this approach if you want to try it in practice.

 This is part 33 of a series on how to approach bash programming in a way that's safer and more structured than your basic script.